Anatomy and Physiology of the Respiratory System

 Diaphragm

-The diaphragm is the primary muscle of respiration that lies beneath the lungs.
-It separates the thoracic cavity from the abdominal cavity.
+The diaphragm is a large, dome-shaped muscle that separates the thoracic cavity from the abdominal cavity.

 Accessory Muscles